-- SUPPORT funding and policy to implement the following: - Technologies that support achieve the County's climate goals, including battery energy storage and microgrids, solar and wind energy, electric vehicles, and electric vehicle charging infrastructure; - Energy efficiency programs that encourage whole house retrofits and address asthma triggers in the built environment; - Preparation of the Resilient Shoreline Plan that will identify strategies and pathways Planning work for adapting to rising sea levels in the Bay and DeltaPlanning work for adapting to rising sea levels; - Planning and implementation of microgrids; - Active transportation and green infrastructure programs; - ✓ Job training for careers in clean energy, clean transportation, and green infrastructure. - SUPPORT legislative and administrative efforts that: address the impacts of climate change; support climate adaptation and resilience efforts; support the Green Business program; address the disproportionate impacts that some communities bear because they are located near sources of exposure such as large industrial facilities, freeways or transportation corridors and/or live in proximity to areas vulnerable to sea-level rise or inland flooding; reduce exposure to toxic air pollutants and reduce greenhouse gases; study and recognize the health impacts of global and regional climate change; and study the economic, workforce and social impacts of transitioning away from fossil fuels. - SUPPORT the concept of establishing a national price on carbon-based fuels to address the costs to society of emissions from those fuels.
+- SUPPORT funding and policy to implement the following: - Technologies that support the County's climate goals, including battery energy storage and microgrids, solar and wind energy, electric vehicles, and electric vehicle charging infrastructure; - Energy efficiency programs that encourage whole house retrofits and address asthma triggers in the built environment; - Planning work for adapting to rising sea levels; - Planning and implementation of microgrids; - Active transportation and green infrastructure programs; - ✓ Job training for careers in clean energy, clean transportation, and green infrastructure. - SUPPORT legislative and administrative efforts that: address the impacts of climate change; support climate adaptation and resilience efforts; support the Green Business program; address the disproportionate impacts that some communities bear because they are located near sources of exposure such as large industrial facilities, freeways or transportation corridors and/or live in proximity to areas vulnerable to sea-level rise or inland flooding; reduce exposure to toxic air pollutants and reduce greenhouse gases; study and recognize the health impacts of global and regional climate change; and study the economic, workforce and social impacts of transitioning away from fossil fuels. - SUPPORT the concept of establishing a national price on carbon-based fuels to address the costs to society of emissions from those fuels.